Skip to content

 • Automatic Collection

-Method One: Just set it up in App.vue and the first page the app enters.
-Refer to the Hbuilder_Example/App.vue, Hbuilder_Example/pages/index/index.vue in the GCUniPlugin plugin example project inside the SDK package.
+Method One: Just configure App.vue and the first page entered by the application.
+Refer to the example project Hbuilder_Example/App.vue and Hbuilder_Example/pages/index/index.vue in the SDK package of the GCUniPlugin plugin.

 // step 1.
-Find GCWatchRouter.js, GCPageMixin.js files in the SDK package and add them to your project
+Find GCWatchRouter.js and GCPageMixin.js files in the SDK package and add them to your project

 // step 2.
 Add Router monitoring in App.vue as follows: